fishing/fishing.github.com/knots.md

 ![Perfection Loop](./img/perfection_loop.gif)

+Unfortunately a perfection loop weakens your line significantly.
+That makes it perfect for adding your weight the bottom of a rig (since it's cheaper to lose a weight than your whole rig if you get snagged) but it's not actually what you want to use if you're attaching hooks or anything like that.

-## Improved Cinch Knot
+## Improved Clinch Knot

 * Easy!
-5 turns, then slip the end through 2 hoops and pull tight!
+5 turns, then slip the end through 2 hoops, moisten, and pull tight!
-* Again, 95% line strength
+* Again, 95% line strength if used correctly.
+* Warning: If you only slip through one hoop it is the original clinch knot, and it loosens fairly easily :(

 Drawbacks: